2011 MAC men's basketball tournament

-The 2011 Mid-American Conference men's basketball tournament was the post-season basketball tournament for the Mid-American Conference (MAC) 2010–11 season.
+The 2011 Mid-American Conference men's basketball tournament was the post-season men's basketball tournament for the Mid-American Conference (MAC) 2010–11 season.
 Sixth-seeded Akron defeated Kent State in the MAC tournament final in overtime and represented the MAC in the NCAA tournament where they lost in the first round to Notre Dame.

 Format

 Each of the 12 men's basketball teams in the MAC receives a berth in the conference tournament.
 Teams are seeded by conference record with the following two-team tiebreakers: